Why I Practiced Abstinence In Puerto Rico

 On my journey, I quit drinking alcohol, became vegan, went barefoot, and began living much like an ascetic.
 In this chapter, I dive into abstinence.
 It has been both challenging and transformative.
 Through this practice, I have uncovered raw truths and profound lessons about breaking free from the chains of indulgence.
 Together, let us step into the wild and explore what lies beneath the surface.

 Abstinence is a word heavy with meaning.
-To some, it speaks of discipline; to others, it echoes sacrifice.
+To some, it represents discipline.
+To others, sacrifice.
 For me, abstinence is liberation.
-Here in Puerto Rico, I embraced this practice as part of my journey of self-discovery and discipline.
-For the past eight years, I have chosen this path and continue to walk it today.
-Why?
-Because abstinence has become a cornerstone of my freedom.
+Here in Puerto Rico, I embraced this practice as part of my journey of self-discovery and self-discipline.
+Learning to control the mind rather than allowing the mind to control me.
+For eight years, I chose this path of abstinence and continue to walk it today.
+Not out of obligation, but because it has become a cornerstone of my freedom.

 I did not arrive at this choice overnight.
 It was the result of years spent tethered to habits that drained my energy, clouded my mind, and dulled my connection to life.
-I realized that if I wanted to reclaim my mind and body from the grips of distraction, I needed to make a deliberate shift.
+I came to understand that if I wanted to reclaim my mind and body from the grip of distraction, I needed to make a deliberate and conscious shift.

-For me, abstinence is about more than refraining from physical desires.
-It is a practice of removing the noise, the constant hum of fleeting pleasures that distract us from our true selves.
-By clearing that clutter, I have found the stillness to hear the quiet wisdom within.
-It is in that stillness where I have discovered freedom.
+For me, abstinence is about far more than refraining from physical desire.
+It is a practice of removing noise.
+The constant hum of fleeting pleasures that pull us away from our deeper selves.
+By clearing that clutter, I found the stillness to hear the quiet wisdom within.
+And it is in that stillness where I discovered freedom.

 There was a time when I felt completely enslaved by my impulses.
-Every craving, whether for food, sex, or comfort, felt like a heavy chain pulling me away from the clarity I desperately sought.
-I came to see that indulgence, though satisfying in the moment, often left me feeling emptier than before.
-The problem was not the pleasure itself but the attachment to it, the way I relied on those fleeting moments to feel whole.
+Every craving, whether for food, sex, or comfort, felt like a heavy chain pulling me away from the clarity I was seeking.
+I came to see that indulgence, though satisfying in the moment, often left me emptier than before.
+The problem was not pleasure itself, but my attachment to it.
+I relied on fleeting moments to feel whole.

-I was not always this way.
-Before I embraced abstinence, I was a womanizer, an asshole who didn’t care about a woman’s feelings.
-All I wanted was “wam bam thank you, ma’am.”
-Temporary pleasure without thought for connection or consequence was my only goal.
-One-night stands were routine, and relationships were never on my mind.
-But as I went deeper into this journey of self-discovery, I realized that sex in its shallow, meaningless form was just another layer of conformity I needed to shed.
+I was not always aware of this.
+Before I embraced abstinence, I was a womanizer.
+An asshole who did not care about a woman’s feelings.
+All I wanted was “wham bam thank you ma’am.”
+Temporary pleasure without connection or consequence was my goal.
+One-night stands were routine.
+Relationships meant nothing to me.
+But as I went deeper into this journey of self-discovery, I realized that sex in its shallow and meaningless form was just another layer of conformity I needed to shed.

 What I was truly missing was self-love.
-I had to embark on a journey to rediscover myself.
+I had to rediscover myself first.
 How could I give myself to another if I did not even know who I was?
-I needed to nurture myself, to heal the parts of me that had long been neglected.
-This became a process of focusing all my attention on becoming the best version of myself, a journey to uncover what I truly wanted.
+How could I give love if I had never learned how to give it to myself?

 A Return to Simplicity

 Choosing abstinence was never just about saying no to temptations.
 It was about saying yes to something far greater.
-I began to see that every indulgence acted like a thick layer of fog, blurring my connection to nature and to the core of who I am.
-Abstinence became a way to peel back those layers, to reveal something raw and genuine beneath.
+Every indulgence felt like a thick layer of fog, blurring my connection to nature and to the core of who I am.
+Abstinence became a way to peel back those layers, revealing something raw and genuine beneath.

-Freed from the relentless and constant pull of desire, I finally found the much-needed room to breathe deeply and fully.
-Over time, I have grown into a beautiful and harmonious relationship with both nature and solitude, learning to genuinely enjoy my own company without any distractions or interruptions.
-I discovered a profound kind of joy in simplicity, a joy far richer and more lasting than any fleeting pleasure could ever hope to match.
-It is the deep joy of sitting quietly by a gently flowing river, fully present and engaged in the moment without a single worry.
-It is the profound peace that comes with truly knowing I am enough just as I am, without needing or wanting anything more at all.
+Freed from the relentless pull of desire, I finally found the space to breathe deeply and fully.
+Over time, I grew into a harmonious relationship with both nature and solitude, learning to genuinely enjoy my own company without distractions or interruptions.
+I discovered a profound kind of joy in simplicity, a joy far richer and more lasting than any fleeting pleasure could offer.
+It is the deep joy of sitting quietly by a gently flowing river, fully present in the moment, without a single worry.
+It is the profound peace that comes with truly knowing I am enough just as I am, without needing or wanting anything more.

 My relationship with nature